Alboroni/WAF-Monitoring/readme.md

 ## Containers

-For the AKS clusterr please [enable container insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-existing-clusters#enable-using-an-azure-resource-manager-template) using one fo the methods listed.
+For the AKS cluster please [enable container insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-existing-clusters#enable-using-an-azure-resource-manager-template) using one fo the methods listed.
 For long term supportability using the customer policy would be the recommended method for deployment.

+### Container Alerting

 ## Storage